Jeffrey M. Levine MD

 Geriatrics • Internal Medicine • Wound Care

 Dr. Levine is a nationally recognized expert in wound care and pressure injuries.
-He is a faculty member of the Department of Geriatrics and Palliative Medicine at the Icahn School of Medicine at Mount Sinai, and an alumnus of the National Pressure Ulcer Advisory Panel (NPUAP).
-Dr. Levine’s Pocket Guide to Pressure Ulcers published by the New Jersey Hospital Association is in its 4th printing and has sold thousands of copies to Skilled Nursing Facilities across America.
-He is author of the chapter on Pressure Injuries and Wound Care in the Geriatric Review Syllabus published by the American Geriatrics Society (AGS).
+He is a faculty member of the Department of Geriatrics and Palliative Medicine at the Icahn School of Medicine at Mount Sinai and has an active wound care practice in a long-term care facility.
+He is an alumnus of the National Pressure Injury Advisory Panel (NPIAP) and author of numerous publications including the chapter on Pressure Injuries and Wound Care in the Geriatric Review Syllabus published by the American Geriatrics Society (AGS).

-The Geriatrics Review Syllabus: A Core Curriculum in Geriatric Medicine contains the latest developments in geriatric medicine.
-It is a comprehensive reference and the primary source for physicians preparing to take board examinations.
-Dr. Levine was author of both the 9th and 10th Editions of the Pressure Ulcers and Wound Care section of the GRS.
+I had the privelige of authoring the 9th, 10th, and 11th Editions of the Pressure Injuries and Wound Care section of the Geriatrics Review Syllabus: A Core Curriculum in Geriatric Medicine.
+This is a comprehensive reference and the primary source for physicians preparing to take board examinations.
 Read more about the GRS here.

 Wound bed preparation is a dynamic process that may require multiple interventions and ongoing care.
 The goal is to create an environment conducive to healing, reduce complications, and promote the restoration of normal tissue.
 Healthcare professionals, including wound care specialists, play a critical role in managing wound bed preparation for patients.